aAbstract/elearning-platform-vue-frontend/README.md

 Get detailed information about each course, including descriptions, instructors, and ratings.
 Make informed decisions before enrolling.

 4. **Video Lectures**
 Engage in interactive video lectures designed for effective learning.
-Our responsive video player ensures a smooth viewing experience.
+My responsive video player ensures a smooth viewing experience.

 5. **Quizzes and Assessments**
 Test your knowledge with quizzes and assessments integrated into each course.
 Track your progress and receive instant feedback.